So, you want to learn Japanese. Great decision!

 - Learning a language is not a race, but a marathon.
 Pace yourself!

-- Study frequency matters a LOT in language learning.
-2 hours of studying spread out over the course of your week will produce far better results than one 2-hour study session every Saturday.
+- Study frequency matters a LOT when learning anything new.
+One hour a day will produce far better results than one 5-hour cram session every Sunday.

 - Bookmark Kuma Sensei’s Resources page for additional goodies.
 There are loads of amazing resources that I had to exclude here for the sake of keeping things trim and neat – and the list is constantly growing.

-- Don't fall behind in your flash card reviews.
+- Don’t fall behind in your flash card reviews.
 While using iKnow!, my policy was to never add new flash cards until I finished all of my reviews.
 By doing this, you’re ensuring that all of the stuff you’ve been learning is as fresh as possible before moving on to new content.
 SRS will only work if you stay on top of your reviews.